Geta/Epi.FontThumbnail/README.md

 ## Features
 * Generates preview images for the different contenttypes in your Episerver project
-* Support for using FontAwesome icons
+* Support for using Font Awesome Free 5 and 4 icons
 * Supports customized foreground and background color on generated images
 * Loading custom fonts